-A2 Milk boosts annual net profit by 34%, Coivd a 'modest positive'
+A2 Milk boosts annual net profit by 34%, Covid a 'modest positive'

 A2 Milk said it had demonstrated "significant resilience" in the second half managing the business in the face of the Covid-19 global pandemic.

-"Through these unprecedented times, we have been fortunate to continue experiencing strengthening levels of consumer demand and worked closely with our strategic partners and customers to ensure supply chains remainedopen and consumer needs continued to be met," it said.
+"Through these unprecedented times, we have been fortunate to continue experiencing strengthening levels of consumer demand and worked closely with our strategic partners and customers to ensure supply chains remained open and consumer needs continued to be met," it said.